pedonc/Windows-Deployment/README.md

 3. Right-click on the **Deployment and Imaging Tools Environment**, click **More**, and click **Run as administrator**.
 4. In the User Account Control window, click **Yes**.
 5. In the Administrator: Deployment and Imaging Tools Environment window, enter `copype amd64 C:\amd64pe` and press the **Enter** key.
 6. Copy the text of the script below and paste it into the Administrator: Deployment and Imaging Tools Environment window to add PowerShell to the Windows PE environment.
+Ensure that each command completes successfully.

     ```
     Dism /Mount-Image /ImageFile:"C:\amd64pe\media\sources\boot.wim" /Index:1 /MountDir:"C:\amd64pe\mount"